jimmityglick/input-projections/docs/META_LAYOUT_RENDERER_HINT_SPEC.md

      }
    }
    ```

+   **Note:** This relies on JSON key order preservation, which is standard in modern parsers.
+A future schema extension could add an explicit `fieldOrder` array for tooling that doesn't preserve key order.

 3. **Path-based column identity.**
    Each column MUST be identified by its `projectionPath`, not by label or other mutable properties.
 This ensures: